-In 1937 he made a six-week trip to Morocco and the country made a huge impression on the then forty-two year old Pieck.
-He visited Marrakech, Fez, Maknes and Tangiers; while being there his working method didn’t change and he worked every day in the inspiring environment.
-His beloved small, dark gates, crumbling walls, beautiful stalls and shattered people can be seen on the seventy five illustrations he made during his visit with no more than chalk, a piece of cardboard and a sheet of paper.
+In 1937, he made a six-week trip to Morocco, and the country made a huge impression on the then 42-year-old Pieck.
+He visited Marrakech, Fez, Maknes and Tangiers; while being there, his working method didn’t change, and he worked every day in the inspiring environment.
+His beloved small, dark gates, crumbling walls, beautiful stalls and shattered people can be seen in the 75 illustrations he made during his visit with no more than chalk, a piece of cardboard and a sheet of paper.

 Anton Pieck and Efteling

 It was in the early 1950s that Anton Pieck is approached to contribute to a fairytale park and playground.
 By that time, he was well-known as an illustrator of famous fairy stories, such as those from the Brothers Grimm and Tales of One Thousand and One Nights.

 On May 31, 1952, the Efteling 'officially' opened when the Fairy Tale Forest, designed by Pieck, was declared open.
 Initially, the Fairy Tale Forest was home to some ten different fairy tales, all of them brought to life using original drawings by Pieck’s hand alongside ingenious movements and lighting and sound effects designed by the Dutch filmmaker Peter Reijnders.
 The life-size fairy tales, displayed together in an atmospheric forest, proved to be an enormous success.